vanilla/htmlawed/src/htmLawed/htmLawed_README.txt

   (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file, may be updated without a change-log entry if the secondary files, but not htmLawed per se, are revised.)

   `Version number - Release date.
 Notes`

+  1.1.18 - 2 August 2014.
+Fix for a potential security vulnerability arising from specially encoded text with serial opening tags

   1.1.17 - 11 March 2014.
 Removed use of PHP function preg_replace with 'e' modifier for compatibility with PHP 5.5